This Version Posted: November 21, 2022

 On This Page:

-Masks MUST be put on, taken off and thrown out properly.
+Masks should be worn properly and disposed/removed safely.
 If you need to wear a mask, be sure to clean your hands frequently with soap and water or alcohol-based hand sanitizer.
-When wearing a mask, follow this Public Health Ontario fact sheet on how to properly wear and throw away one.
+When using a mask, follow this Public Health Ontario fact sheet for more information.

-- The third (middle) layer made of a filter-type fabric, such as non-woven polypropylene fabric.
+- An effective middle filter layer made of a filter-type fabric, such as non-woven polypropylene.

 Wearing a face mask in public places, together with washing your hands with soap and water, staying home and maintaining physical distancing, are all important to help prevent the spread of COVID-19.